mvdebolskiy/RRTMG_SW/README.md

 | `script.run_std_atm` | UNIX script for running the full suite of example cases, which will put the output into similarly named files prefixed with `output_rrtm*` |

 ### INSTRUCTIONS FOR COMPILING AND RUNNING THE COLUMN MODEL:

+0) If you are planning to use netCDF input, make sure your version of netcdf has `nc-config` utility, you can check it by `nc-config --version` which will tell the version of your netCDF install.
+Since since the source code is written in Fortran, check if your netCDF distribution has fortran support: `nc-config --has-fortran`.
 1) In the `build` directory, simply run `./build.sh <platform_name> <kgsrc_format>` or link one of the makefiles from the `makefiles` sub-directory into `build/makefile`.
 To use optional netCDF input file with the manual make build do `make KGSRC=<dat/nc>`, this will overwrite variable `KGSRC` in the makefile to `dat` to `nc`.
-If manual make build fails, you can clean with `make clean` to restart it from scratch.
-If you've build with `./build.sh` you can test your build by running `./test.sh`.
+2) If manual make build fails, you can clean with `make clean` to restart it from scratch.
+3) If you've build with `./build.sh` you can test your build by running `./test.sh`.
 If a tests fails but you want to see the resluts of all of the tests run `./test.sh --allow-failed`.
 2) Link the executable to, for example, `rrtmg_sw` in the `run_examples_std_atm` directory
 3) If the optional netCDF input file was selected when compiling, link the file `data/rrtmg_sw.nc` into the `run_examples_std_atm` directory.
 4) In the `run_examples_std_atm` directory, run the UNIX script `./script.run_std_atm` to run the full suite of example cases.
 To run a single case, modify `INPUT_RRTM` following the instructions in `doc/rrtmg_sw_instructions.txt`, or copy one of the example `input_rrtm*` files into `INPUT_RRTM`.
 If clouds are selected (`ICLD` > 0), then modify `IN_CLD_RRTM` or copy one of the `in_cld_rrtm*` files into `IN_CLD_RRTM`.
 If aerosols are selected (`IAER` > 0), then modify `IN_AER_RRTM` or set it to the sample file `in_aer_rrtm-aer12`.